BGforgeNet/bg2-uniqueartifacts/uniqueartifacts/readme.txt

 ## Known issues
 - Players starting a **new** ToB game might miss a Ring of Invisibility.
+- When both Weimer's Item Upgrade and Daulmanakan's More work for Cromwell are installed, Cromwell won't be offer to create Ring of Perseverance +1 (+2 is still fine).

 ## Changelog
 - Version 4